Chronoblog/gatsby-theme-chronoblog/packages/gatsby-theme-chronoblog/README.md

 Many people solve this problem like this - create separate pages on their website for a blog, for talks, for podcasts, for a portfolio, etc. But it is difficult to maintain and update.

 But what if we make a blog theme based on a feed?
-Something like twitter or hackernews, but without restrictions, and in the form of a personal blog?
+Something like twitter or hackernews or reddit, but without restrictions, and in the form of a personal blog?

 Chronoblog is a theme that allows you to do just that - to help create a more organic and universal personal website.